Information Literacy Strategy Handbook for High School Educators

 According to the Department of Labor, there are expected to be more than 11.4 million STEM jobs by 2032.
 And job opportunities in STEM are expected to grow by 10.8 percent, which is faster than the average for all occupations.
 Yet, according to the American Association of University Women, women only make up about 28% […]

-Four Keys to Using Issues & Controversies in Instruction
+Using Issues & Controversies in Instruction: 4 Key Strategies

 This brief guide provides ideas for using Issues & Controversies in instruction.
 Written by instructional designer and doctoral candidate Waneta Hebert, this resource offers simple suggestions to build students’ coherent understanding of contemporary issues using the content and tools readily available in Issues & Controversies while also illustrating how supplemental resources can impact student learning.
 Learn how you can […]

-Four Keys to Using Films On Demand in Instruction
+Using Films On Demand in Instruction: 4 Key Strategies

 This brief guide provides ideas for using Films On Demand in instruction.
 Written by instructional designer and doctoral candidate Waneta Hebert, this resource offers simple suggestions on how you can use Films On Demand in your courses by: Engaging students with the power of choice Empowering students to explore their interests Elevating struggling students with additional support Extending high-achieving students to new heights